 Support unbiased Jewish and Israeli news on ‘Giving Tuesday’

-At JNS, you get the real story not just about Israel but about issues essential to Jewish interests elsewhere.
+JNS is the news outlet you can rely on to counteract the lies that are fueling a surge of antisemitism.

-On “Giving Tuesday,” will you help JNS spread the truth about Israel and antisemitism?
+This “Giving Tuesday,” Dec.
+2, will you help JNS spread the truth about Israel and antisemitism?

-The Hamas-led massacre in southern Israel on Oct.
-7, 2023, initiated a desperate war for the survival of the Jewish state that also led to a surge in antisemitism around the globe.
-But 14 months later, the forces that have libeled Jerusalem’s efforts at self-defense—and often rationalized and defended the anti-Israel mobs chanting for its destruction and for violence against Jews everywhere—remain deeply entrenched in the mainstream secular as well as in many Jewish outlets.

-Where can you turn for the truth about this, untainted by the ideological bias that pervades most coverage of Israel and Jewish issues?
+On any given day, the press is awash in biased stories about Israel and Zionism.
+In recent years, but especially since the Hamas-led Palestinian Arab attacks on Israel on Oct.
+7, 2023, much of mainstream media coverage has aimed to delegitimize and demonize the Jewish state, and anti-Zionism has become commonplace.

+Open advocacy for the destruction of the one Jewish state on the planet—something that would involve the genocide of half of all Jews alive today—has been normalized.
+That is made possible by news reporting and commentary that buries the facts and treats Hamas propaganda as truth.
+Blood libels about Israel committing “genocide” are widely believed, especially by those who only get their news from sch outlets and social-media platforms where the algorithms prioritize such misinformation and ensure that toxic clickbait is given the largest possible audience.

+In the last year, we have vastly increased our coverage of Israel and seen an unprecedented rise in readership and the number of those who get our twice-daily newsletters and watch our video podcasts.
+There is no other publication that matches our line-up of insightful columnists and podcasters, as well as our hard-hitting news articles and spot-on columns.
+There is a hunger for our brand of honest journalism, and we are meeting that need.

-But to continue to provide this vital service at a time of war and rising Jew-hatred, we need more than applause.
-We need your financial help to keep JNS.org growing as we continue to do the job that no one else does in this same way.
+But to continue to provide this vital service, we require more than moral support.
+We need your financial support to keep JNS.org growing as we continue doing the job no one else does in this way.

-To contribute, click on this link to donate to JNS here or mail your check to:
+To contribute, click on this link to donate to JNS, or mail your check to:

 9450 SW Gemini Drive